RodriDev23/Zoomark/README.md

 # Zoomark

-Zoomark is a command-line tool that lets you bookmark and manage frequently used commands, helping you quickly access and execute them when needed.
+Zoomark is a command-line tool that lets you bookmark and manage frequently used commands, helping you quickly access and remember it.

 ## Features